open-telemetry/opentelemetry-dotnet/docs/metrics/learning-prometheus-http-server/README.md

-Follow the instructions from [starting-prometheus](https://prometheus.io/docs/introduction/first_steps/#starting-prometheus) to start the prometheus server and verify it has been started successfully.
+Follow the instructions from [starting-prometheus](https://prometheus.io/docs/introduction/first_steps/#starting-prometheus) to start the Prometheus server and verify it has been started successfully.

 Once the server is started, we are going to make some small tweaks to the example in the getting-started metrics [example](../getting-started/Program.cs)